adjust/android_sdk/README.md

 You can read more about revenue and event tracking in the [event tracking guide.][event-tracking]

-The event instance can be used to configure the event even more before tracking it.
+The event instance can be used to configure the event further before tracking it:

 #### <a id="iap-verification">In-App Purchase verification